ruhnzz/Advanced_javascript/README.md

 Text manipulation in DOM is done by modifying properties like innerHTML, innerText, and textContent of DOM element objects.

-Very good 👏
-Now you're learning real DOM control.
-This is an important interview topic.

-Let’s convert your code into clean, interview-friendly notes.

 # ATTRIBUTE MANIPULATION IN DOM